 One of Bath’s highlights has to be the Thermae Bath Spa.
 Using the warm, mineral-rich waters which the Celts and Romans enjoyed over 2,000 years ago, Thermae Bath Spa is Britain's original and only natural thermal Spa.
 Don’t miss the Spa’s roof-top pool where you can relax in the steaming waters whilst enjoying the wonderful surroundings of Bath’s golden cityscape and countryside beyond.

 Bath is the perfect place to enjoy a quintessential British afternoon tea.
 Head to the elegant 18th Century Pump Room – part of the Roman Baths complex - where the city’s hot Spa water is still drawn for drinking, or visit Sally Lunn's - the oldest house in Bath (c.1482) - serving the most famous local delicacy; the Original Sally Lunn Bun.

 Yet Bath is not buried in the past!
 A lively, year-round calendar of festivals, theatre and vibrant street entertainment bring life and excitement to this beautiful city.
 Join in the festivities of the Queen’s Jubilee on 5th June at Royal Victoria Park where a free ‘Picnic in the Park’ event will be held, or take part in Bike Bath, a brand new event that is sure to appeal to cycling enthusiasts, with organised rides, fun activities and top-level racing in Royal Victoria Park.
 If fashion is your thing, join the third Bath in Fashion event which is gearing up for an action packed week of fashion shows, talks and workshops that will appeal to fashionistas young and old.

-Visit the official tourism website for Bath: www.visitbath.co.uk or contact the Tourist Information Centre for expert advice on +44 844 847 5257.
+Whether your planning a short UK break or a longer stay, visit the official tourism website for Bath: www.visitbath.co.uk or contact the Tourist Information Centre for expert advice on +44 844 847 5257.